Scottsdale Pedestrian Accident Lawyers

 Understanding the statute of limitations is important when bringing an injury claim in Arizona.
 This legal deadline determines the timeframe within which a case must be filed in court, and missing this deadline may result in losing the right to seek financial compensation.
 Generally, the statute of limitations in Arizona is two years from the date of the collision.
 However, some situations may change this timeframe.
 If a government entity is involved, the time limit is six months to file a notice of claim.
 For more information, contact a skilled injury attorney near you.

 At Southwest Injury Law, our skilled legal team has successfully assisted many clients, securing maximum compensation on their behalf.
 We have the experience, knowledge, and resources necessary to prove the negligence that has caused harm to our clients and are committed to thoroughly pursuing all possible avenues to achieve the best result possible.
-Your injury deserves justice.
-Call our law office at (602) 777-3300 to start your case with our experienced Scottsdale pedestrian accident attorneys.
+Book a free consultation with an experienced Scottsdale pedestrian accident attorney today.
+Call our law firm today at (602) 777-3300 for more details.